I’m going to break the best AR-15 scopes into two basic categories.

-If you would like the Quick Detach capability, but don’t want to shell out over $200 for a LaRue mount, the Burris PEPR QD mount is the perfect solution.
+If you would like the Quick Detach capability, but don’t want to shell out nearly $300 for a LaRue mount, the Burris PEPR QD mount is the perfect solution.

 Everything I said about the standard PEPR mount applies, except this mount will come off your rifle quickly if the scope is damaged. (or if you just want it off.)

 It will not return to zero like the LaRue mount.